code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 Same datetime, different formats.

-You can customize it more by adding the `Culture`:
+You can further customise it by adding the `CultureInfo`:

 ```cs
 System.Globalization.CultureInfo italianCulture = new System.Globalization.CultureInfo("it-IT");